-And it had come, to fall within this happiness lasting now twenty years, this name: Melchior Bostelette.
-For Melchior Bostelette had been one of them, in his day, that rowdy gang of the Latin Quarter.
-Older and richer than the others, a vivant already jaded, his pleasure was to be among young men—and he’d showed himself full of gallantry towards their transient companions.
+To fall within this happiness, lasting now twenty years, this name: Melchior Bostelette.
+Melchior Bostelette had been a member of that rowdy Latin Quarter gang.
+Older and richer than the rest, a vivant already jaded, his pleasure was to be among young men; and towards their transient companions, he had showed himself full of gallantry.

 “But perhaps this is not him,” murmured Mme Vardot, at last.

 “Yes, yes, it is.
 There cannot be two men in the world named Melchior Bostelette.”

 “Perhaps he won’t remember.
 I had red hair in those days.
 And then, why should he think…?”

 She stopped herself, flushing once more.
 Vardot did not dare question the relationship she’d had with Bostelette.
 He sat, as did she, bitterly discomfited.
 A past that all around them were ignorant of; a past concerning two people they no longer were, one that rarely came to their recollection…

 This twist felt to them a hideous comeuppance.
 The mire of it terrorized and menaced.
 The cruelty that could bring this Bostelette at the very hour of their triumph…it made them revolt inside.
 They felt a savage hatred of this witness resurfaced, who could cover them with opprobrium.
 They envisioned him telling all the city…

 But Mme Vardot recovered herself.